 Calling all community and primary care nurses!
-Personalised Care training is now available for you to help people to live more independently and connect with support in their local communities.
+Personalised Care training is now available for you help people to live more independently, with support from their local communities.

 As community and primary care nurses we’ve had first-hand experience of how COVID-19 has brought many health and care issues into sharp focus.
 I know that you are continuing to work hard to maintain and restore services that support people to stay as well as possible; be treated; and helped to recover both at home and in the community.

-As you may also agree, it has also highlighted the need to build personal resilience through connecting to and building stronger communities and supporting people to live independently.
+It has also highlighted the need to build personal resilience through building stronger communities and supporting people to live independently.

 As nurses, we know that a one-size-fits-all health and care system cannot meet the increasing complexity of people’s needs and expectations.
 People want to feel listened to and understood by health and care professionals and want to be involved in decisions about their care.
 Evidence also continues to show that people will have better experiences and improved health and wellbeing if they can actively shape their care and support.

 And many of us do try to put personalised care at the heart of our work already.
 However, 60% of adults still say they have never been asked about what is important to them during conversations with healthcare professionals (NHS England GP Patient Survey 2019).